 Juno is unique, like the women we support

 We are an independent, feminist organisation, run by women for women, with a commitment to social change.
 Our approach to support is non-judgemental, evidence-based, trauma informed and person-centred.

 We have deep understanding of the issues faced by women experiencing homelessness and the close links between gender, poverty, family violence and homelessness for women.

 Juno’s staff work with an intersectional feminist lens, recognising the many ways women can be marginalised and the cumulative effects that multiple forms of discrimination can have.

 Last year, we supported over 300 women, with over two thirds having children in their care and over 70% being a survivor of family violence.
 Over 40% were born overseas and over half are living with diagnosed mental illness.

 Our agenda for change.

 In November 2020, we changed our name to Juno, to better reflect the organisation we have become and are becoming.
 Juno was a Roman goddess connected with all aspects of the lives of women.
 We now act for women and non-binary people as Juno did: by giving council, advice, guidance, and protection.

 As Juno, we will continue to support women who may be marginalised or experiencing significant challenges in their lives.
 We are also now setting out an ambitious agenda for change.

 We have begun to explore new and creative ways to empower women.
 In 2020, we have launched a pilot of the EMPower program, coaching women to identify barriers to employment and achieve financial independence, to commence in early 2021.
 We will also run On Our Path Together, a peer-education program that builds the capacity of older women at risk of homelessness to access support early in order to avert future housing crises.

-We also speak out for and amplify the voices of women to increase awareness of the challenges they face, the support required and to advocate for change the systems and structures that hold them back.
+We also speak out for and amplify the voices of women to increase awareness of the challenges they face, the support required and to advocate to change the systems and structures that hold them back.